Recurring artists working with Lux Beata

 Pianoforte and Harpsichord

-She received the 1st prize in the 3rd Rosenstock International piano competition (modern piano) and the 2nd Rome Fortepiano International Competition - "Muzio Clementi Prize”, and also won prizes at the 4th International Geelvinck Fortepiano Concours and the Square Piano Award.
-As the prizewinner of this competition, she performed for broadcast on Dutch Radio 4.
+She has received 1st prize in the 3rd Rosenstock International piano competition (modern piano) and the 2nd Rome Fortepiano International Competition - "Muzio Clementi Prize”, and also won prizes at the 4th International Geelvinck Fortepiano Concours and the Square Piano Award.
+As the prize winner of this competition, she performed in a live broadcast on Dutch Radio 4.

 In 2018 She will release her first CD with the works by Anton Eberl from the BRILLIANT CLASSICS.
 Her report and essay about pianoforte were posted in the Japanese Classic Music Magazine 'Chopin'.

 She studied Modern piano with prof. Suzuko Sato, Joko Gondo, and Minoru Nojima, harpsichord with prof. Chiyoko Arita, Ewald Demeyere, Kris Verhelst and Herman Stinders, pianoforte with prof. Piet Kuijken, Boyan Vodenitcharovthe and Bart Van Oort, Chamber music with prof. Kazuoki Fujii, Ryo Terakado, Masahiro Arita.